fastai/fastai/docs/gen_doc_main.md

 ### Updating an existing function/class

-To take care of updating any of the function and class's arguments and the docstring that's already been added before.
+To take care of updating any changes in the API's arguments and docstrings that are already in the API docs, execute (we are using `data_block` as an example here):

 ```
 tools/build-docs --update-nb-links docs_src/data_block.ipynb
 ```

+and then as in the previous section, check the diff, commit and push.